-Our near-term financial performance and development plans also require that we manage our personnel, and we recently committed to a plan to reduce our workforce to better align our resources with our current strategic priorities.
-We initiated a reduction in force impacting approximately 30 employees across the organization effective March 2023.
+Our near-term financial performance and development plans also require that we manage our personnel, and in each of 2023 and 2024 we committed to a plan to reduce our workforce to better align our resources with our strategic priorities.
+We initiated a reduction in force impacting approximately 41 employees across the organization effective November 2024.
+One-time restructuring charges associated with the reduction in force are expected to be approximately \$3.9 million, primarily consisting of personnel expenses such as salaries, one-time severance payments, and other benefits.
+Cash payments related to these expenses will be paid out and the reduction in force is expected to be completed during the first half of 2025.
+We also initiated a reduction in force impacting approximately 30 employees across the organization effective March 2023.
 One-time restructuring charges associated with the reduction in force were approximately \$1.7 million, primarily consisting of personnel expenses such as salaries, one-time severance payments, and other benefits.
 Most cash payments related to these expenses were paid out during the first half of 2023.
 Any future reductions in or restructurings of our workforce, whether due to market downturns, uncertainty in capital markets, other macroeconomic changes or any other reason, may generate severance and other costs that may cause our business and operating results to suffer.